Corporate promoter: Financial promoters

 Some financial institutions, like investment banks or industrial banks, may take up the promotion of a company with a view to finding opportunities for investment.

 Functions of promoters

 The functions of a promoter may include:

 Discovery of a business idea

 The first stage in company promotion is the generation of new ideas.
-It is the promoter who conceives the idea of setting up a business, and makes an assessment of the viability of a particular aspects business be it technical feasibility, financial feasibility, economic feasibility and also incorporation of company.
+It is the promoter who conceives the idea of setting up a business, and makes an assessment of the viability of a particular aspect within the business be it technical feasibility, financial feasibility, economic feasibility or incorporation of company.

 Detailed investigation

-Promoters undertakes a detailed investigation of the viability, profitability and future prospects of the growth of the proposed activity, and may seek the help of specialists such as lawyers, accountants, cost accountants, a company secretary, and engineers.
+Promoters undertake a detailed investigation of the viability, profitability and future prospects of the growth of the proposed activity, and may seek the help of specialists such as lawyers, accountants, cost accountants, a company secretary, and engineers.
 Organisations engaged in market research and other specialised agencies.
 Specialists are in a position to make an objective analysis of their own areas which may help the promoters.
 Decisions have to be taken regarding the size, location, layout, manpower etc.